KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### A Related Matter: Optimizing your webapp by using django-debug-toolbar, select_related(), and prefetch_related()

-Because I am already familiar with diagnosing and fixing N+1 problems, I watched Christopher Adams's talk for new ideas.
+Because I am already familiar with diagnosing and fixing N+1 problems, I watched Christopher Adams's to pick up new tips.

 A few reminders
 * Querysets are immutable